neongreen/artyom.me/empathy-consequentialism.md

 The same logic allows us to torture old ladies who live alone:

   * Initial state: an old lady lives alone
-  * State A: a week later, the old lady is dead (and you have tortured nem meanwhile)
+  * State A: a week later, the old lady is dead (and you have tortured her meanwhile)
-  * State B: a week later, the old lady is dead (and you haven't done anything to nem)
+  * State B: a week later, the old lady is dead (and you haven't done anything to her)

 In fact, it allows *anything:*